RubenNijhuis/Mini-Ray-Tracer/minirt_tips.md

 Instead of rotating the cylinder, we rotate the ray, which is defacto the same thing.
-We get the angle between the default orientation(i.e. 0,1,0) and the actual orientation. simply do a cross product(the right hand rule) with these vectors and you've got the axis.
-(DON'T FORGET TO NORMALIZE!) now just rotate the ray(both position and direction ofcourse), et voila.
+We get the angle between the default orientation(i.e. 0,1,0) and the actual orientation.
+Simply do a cross product(the right hand rule) with these vectors and you've got the axis.
+(DON'T FORGET TO NORMALIZE!)
+Now just rotate the ray(both position and direction ofcourse), et voila.

-as for the caps, they're just planes with a radius.
+As for the caps, they're just planes with a radius.

 #### Special thanks:
 mjoosten, abba, dnoom, sde-rijk, jkoers, lde-la-h